 With Alzheimer’s disease (AD) set to affect more than 7.1 million people over 65 worldwide by 2025, it’s essential to develop tools that can facilitate new breakthroughs and make a difference against this devastating neurodegenerative condition.1 Detection and assessment of AD currently relies on costly and invasive cerebrospinal fluid (CSF) biomarker measurements and neuroimaging techniques, and researchers have long awaited the availability of a reliable blood-based AD biomarker to enable early detection, monitoring, and research.
 In recent decades, it’s become increasingly clear that phosphorylated tau proteins just may be the key.2

 Among the many phosphorylation sites on human tau, threonine 217 (p-tau217) stands out.
-Phosphorylation at this site holds promise as a blood-based biomarker because its levels increase in autosomal dominant AD patients,3 enabling the discrimination of AD patients from non-AD patients compared to other tau phosphorylation sites.4,5 It has also been demonstrated that blood plasma levels of p-tau217 are elevated in the early stages of AD, suggesting that it could be a promising biomarker to aid in longitudinal AD research and drug development, as well as diagnosis, disease monitoring, and patient care.6,7
+Phosphorylation at this site holds promise because its levels increase in autosomal dominant AD patients,3 enabling the discrimination of AD patients from non-AD patients compared to other tau phosphorylation sites.4,5 It's also been shown that blood plasma levels of p-tau217 are elevated in the early stages of AD, suggesting that it could be a promising biomarker to aid in longitudinal AD research and drug development, as well as diagnosis, disease monitoring, and patient care.6,7

 Tau hyperphosphorylation in Alzheimer’s disease.
 Tau, a microtubule-associated protein (MAP), exhibits altered and increased phosphorylation patterns due to changes in tau kinase/phosphatase activity.
 This impairs tau’s ability to stabilize microtubules, leading to increased microtubule catastrophe and impaired cargo trafficking.
 Pathological hyperphosphorylation of tau increases its susceptibility to aggregate into paired helical filaments, which form into large intracellular neurofibrillary tangles (NFTs), a noted hallmark of AD visible in diseased tissue.
 Microtubule destabilization and NFTs both contribute to the neurotoxicity and neurodegeneration associated with AD and tauopathies.
 Download the poster using the link at the end of this post to view the high-res version of this diagram.